jscoq/jscoq/README.md

   ```

   You will need to adjust the makefile to point out the location of
-  the packages, most of them are assumed to live in `~/external/coq/$package`.
+  the packages, they are assumed to live in `$ADDONS_PATH/$package`.

+  The second step is performed by jsCoq `./build.sh` script, but you
-  For the second step, edit the `config.mk` file to select the
+  may want to edit the `config.mk` file to select the packages you
-  packages you want to install, and call `./build.sh` again.
+  want to install, then call `./build.sh` again.

-  A patch optimizing mathcomp loading times can be found in the `etc/patch`
+  A patch to improve mathcomp load time can be found in the
-  folder, it is highly recommended.
+  `etc/patch` folder, it is highly recommended as otherwise loading
+  mathcomp's `ssrnat` pulls half of the standard library.

 ## Commit tag conventions [work in progress]: